JonathanF1210/Movies-API/Readme.md

 # **Movies Website (Backend)**

-This is the Backend API for my movies' website.

-This API allows for the retrieval of movie data from 'movie-api-db' which is my MongoDB database
+## Overview

-This API also allows for a POST request that will POST a movie review sent to 'localhost:8080/api/v1/reviews'.
-The review is then stored in 'movie-api-db' database.
+The API provides endpoints to retrieve movie data from the 'movie-api-db', a MongoDB database.
+Additionally, it allows for submitting movie reviews through a POST request to localhost:8080/api/v1/reviews.
+The submitted review is then stored in the 'movie-api-db' database.

+## API Endpoints

+The following API endpoints are available:

+* GET /api/v1/movies: Retrieves a list of movies from the 'movie-api-db' database.
+* GET /api/v1/movies/{imdbId}: Retrieves a single movie from the 'movie-api-db' by the imdbId.
+* POST /api/v1/reviews: Submits a movie review to be stored in the 'movie-api-db' database.